 (What about second-person point of view?
 It's possible, but this is a rare style.
 These are stories told with the second person pronoun - "you."
 For example, "You entered the room and looked around.
 Your hat was on the ground, and you picked it up.
 It was a cool day, and you hoped that it would not rain.")

-Structure: Identify the qualities of each of these sections.
+Structure: The story has three clear sections.
+Identify the qualities of each.

 First line of section 1: